apache/accumulo-website/_docs-2/security/on-disk-encryption.md

 ```
 openssl rand -out /path/to/keyfile 32
 ```
-Initializing Accumulo after these instance properties are set, will enable on disk encryption across your entire cluster.
+Initializing Accumulo after these instance properties are set, will enable on-disk encryption across your entire cluster.

 ## Custom Crypto